godaddy-wordpress/go/docs/development-environment.md

 $ composer install
 ```

 Once PHPUnit is installed, you'll need to install the WordPress test library, and create a new, empty, test database.
 We have included a bash script with Go to make this process a bit more streamlined.
-You can execute install the WordPress test library with the following commnad:
+You can execute install the WordPress test library with the following command:

 ```sh
 $ composer install-phpunit